 What are the investment options under the Dominica Citizenship by Investment Programme?

-- A direct contribution to the Government of Dominica
+- A direct contribution to the country’s Economic Diversification Fund

-Which family members can I include in my application for economic citizenship?
+Which family members can I include in my application for Dominica citizenship?

 You can include: